Ralph Alabi: Professional career

 Ralph began his career in Guinness Nigeria Plc as a Technical Trainee in 1964 and rose through the ranks to become the Chairman of Guinness Nigeria Plc.
 He was also very active in other professional circles, and later founded his own engineering consultancy company.

 Guinness Nigeria

 Having earlier earned a Diploma in Mechanical Engineering from the Technical College, Ibadan (now Ibadan Polytechnic), where he graduated as the best engineering student, he was employed by Guinness as a 'Trainee' and rose through the ranks to become the first Nigerian Chief Engineer in 1979.
 He was subsequently Executive Director in 1986, marketing director 1988 and was managing director Chief Executive, and vice-chairman between 1994 and 1996.
 Ralph Alabi's journey at Guinness ended with him spending up to 13 years as the chairman (Non-Executive) in 2009.

 Taïjo Wonukabe

-Ralph Adeola Alabi was the chairman of a frontline marketing communications firm known as Taijo Wonukabe Limited.
-A renowned corporate strategist and captain of industry, Alabi brought to bear to the business of Taijo Wonukabe his vast experience in management and corporate governance.
+Ralph Adeola Alabi was the chairman of a marketing communications firm known as Taijo Wonukabe Limited.
+Alabi brought to the business of Taijo Wonukabe his experience in management and corporate governance.